sks4903440/CyberPlay/README.md

 # CyberPlay
-Offline Browser Music Player
+Offline Browser Music Player</br>
-Music Player for computer geeks who do not wanna leave their browser.
+Music Player for computer geeks who do not wanna leave their browser.</br>
-Just upload your music folder and enjoy your favourite songs in your browser.
+Just upload your music folder and enjoy your favourite songs in your browser.</br>